eclipse/mosaic.website/content/docs/getting_started/_index.md

 ### Additional Software

 Each simulation with Eclipse MOSAIC requires additional software.
-For the Runtime Infrastructure, Java is required. to be installed.
+As MOSAIC is written in JAVA, first of all, a JAVA runtime environment (JRE) needs to be installed for your operating system.
-Furthermore, each simulation requires additional simulators to be installed, for example the traffic simulation tool SUMO.
+Furthermore, each simulation requires additional simulators to be installed, for example the traffic simulation tool Eclipse SUMO or the communication simulators OMNeT++ / INET or ns-3.

 The following table gives an overview of supported environments and simulators.
 Please make sure that you install those versions only.